troydai/spiffe-helper-rust/docs/integration_test.md

 ```

 This target:
-- Checks if the image `spiffe-helper-rust:test` exists locally
+- Builds the `spiffe-helper-rust:test` image using `make build-helper-image`
-- If found, loads it into the kind cluster using `kind load docker-image`
+- Loads it into the kind cluster using `kind load docker-image`
-- If not found, prints a warning and skips loading

-**Note**: You must build the helper image first if it doesn't exist.
-The image is used by workloads like httpbin that require the spiffe-helper-rust binary.
+**Note**: This target ensures the latest code is always built and loaded.

 ### Load Debug Image (`make load-debug-image`)